prooph/proophessor-do/docs/installation.md

 #### MongoDB Adapter

-If you uncomment the mongo db adapter it will use a `\MongoClient` with default connection settings.
+If you uncomment the mongo db adapter you also need to rename [config/mongo_client.local.php.dist](../config/mongo_client.local.php.dist) to `config/mongo_client.local.php`.
+The MongoDB adapter will use a `\MongoClient` with default connection settings.
-If you need to configure other connection params you can adjust the mongo client set up included in the `event_store.local.php.dist` file.
+But you can adjust the mongo client set up in the config file linked above.

 ### Projection Configuration
 Projections are persisted in SQL tables using Doctrine DBAL.
 The projections are independent from the event store adapter